Available October 2, 9, and 16 at 7:30pm

 To better protect the health and safety of our staff and guests, we will ensure the following practices are followed.
 We are following all protocols set forth by the State of Ohio to minimize the risk of transmission.

-Social Distancing: We will follow social distancing guidelines while inside and outside the Observatory by maintaining a six-foot distance between staff and participants during our programs.
+Social Distancing: We will follow social distancing guidelines while inside and outside the Observatory by maintaining a six-foot distance between staff and visitors during our programs.

-Encourage cleanliness: We will clean the public areas, props, and exhibits before and after each program and have hand sanitizer available in each building for program participants.
+Encourage cleanliness: We will clean the public areas, equipment, and exhibits before and after each program and have hand sanitizer available in each building for visitors and staff.

-Limiting numbers: We will follow the State of Ohio guidelines to keep group sizes limited to fewer than 12 guests.
+Limiting numbers: We will follow the State of Ohio guidelines to keep group sizes limited to 14 guests.

 Staying home when necessary: Please stay home if you feel unwell or display symptoms associated with COVID-19.